Naim Talhouk: Career

 Naim was the executive of editing for a magazine about cultural affairs brought out by the ministry of Lebanese culture.
 He then published his poetry diwan titled “Faras al Ketab-poem” which was published by Dar Ghawayat for publishing and distribution, and it was 107 pages.
 He also published his second poetry diwan with the title “Lust of Resurrection” with Dar Al Furat for publishing and distribution and it contained definitions of lust and desire and its existence within oneself, produced by the questioning of poetry meaning to beings.

 In this novel Naim tried to state some kind of protest and rebellion in a scene of idiomatic narrative.
 The diwan consists of three scenes.
 The first one being “The fall of lust” and it contains existential questioning in the writer's life.
 The second one “The possibility of getting out”, the writer reminisces on the places he's visited in Europe and reflects like mirrors that reflect the writer's emotions and questions.
 The last one titles “Dancing on the throne of life” contains a huge portion of his opinions on women, desire, lust, and human emotions.
 Some of the notable poems from the diwan are “Question”, “Fall”, “Resurrection of lust”, “Lust of resurrection”, “Start of the end”, “Coincidence”, “You”, “Vision”, “Fate”, “Water” and “Friend”.

 “Because her body” is another poetry diwan by the Lebanese poet Naim Talhouk published by Dar Fekir for research and publishing and it contained a number of topics regarding women.
 His most notable work is the poetry diwan “It is the last poem” which was published by the journalism and cultural services office with 113 pages.
-In which Naim has wrote about children, the child with paper dreams and how death does not welcome anyone but it takes them as quick as a flash.
+In which Naim wrote about children, the child with paper dreams and how death does not welcome anyone but it takes them as quick as a flash.